-- 1. If you have exigent circumstances involving an animal suffering from heat exhaustion, such as a dog in a hot car, find a witness if possible, and do whatever is necessary (such as breaking the window) to remove the animal from the circumstances immediately.
-Note that you are responsible for securing the vehicle afterward. - 2.
+- 1. If you have exigent circumstances involving an animal suffering from heat exhaustion, such as a dog in a hot car, do whatever is necessary (such as breaking the window) to remove the animal from the circumstances immediately.
+Agriculture & Markets, Article 26, Section 353-D, states: Where the operator of such a vehicle cannot be promptly located, a police officer, peace officer, peace officer acting as an agent of a duly incorporated humane society, emergency 13 medical services personnel, paid firefighter, or volunteer firefighter who in the performance of such volunteer firefighter's duties are directed to respond to a call for assistance for such animal may take necessary steps to remove the animal or animals from the vehicle.
+Take the animal to a veterinarian for treatment, if necessary.
+After removing the animal from the vehicle, the authority figure that did it must leave a note indicating contact information. - 2.
 If you can see the animal through the window of a locked building or apartment, or if you can't see it, but hear it crying in distress behind a closed, locked door, consider doing the following: - a.
 Break the lock or the door and remove the animal.
 If possible, have a neighbor witness the circumstances and sign a statement attesting to the circumstances.
 If a witness is not available, document your actions very carefully.
 Take photos if possible. - b.
 Take the animal to a veterinarian for treatment, if necessary.